Chipdelmal/MoNeT/docs/index.md

 layout: default
 ---

-This project was born to facilitate collaboration in network analysis routines useful for both [*MGDrivE*](https://chipdelmal.github.io/MGDrivE/) and [*MASH*](https://smitdave.github.io/MASH-Main/) projects.
-Its main objective is to create a set of tools that allow us to study landscapes in a way that is relevant in terms of mosquito-borne diseases.
+<i>This project was born to facilitate collaboration in network analysis routines useful for both [*MGDrivE*](https://chipdelmal.github.io/MGDrivE/) and [*MASH*](https://smitdave.github.io/MASH-Main/) projects.
+Its main objective is to create a set of tools that allow us to study landscapes in a way that is relevant in terms of mosquito-borne diseases.</i>

 <hr>